MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/assignments-in-teams.md

 Upon clicking the **Save** button in the admin center for this setting, allow a few hours for these settings to take effect.

-## Assignments Data
+## Assignments data

 Assignments stores information that is generated both by teachers and students.
 All the data is co-shared between teacher and the specific student for which the information is intended in class.
-There are two stores of this, SharePoint and non-SharePoint.
+There are two stores of this, SharePoint and outside of SharePoint.

 >[!NOTE]
 >The same rules also apply to first-party integrations such as Reading Progress.

 ### Assignments data in SharePoint document libraries

-Students' files associated with a Submission for Assignment are stored in a document library (named: Student Work).
-Files associated with Assignments that are created by teachers and accessible by Students are stored in another document library (named: Class Files) in the corresponding Class Team SharePoint site.
-First-party integrations may also store Assignments data in the same corresponding Class Team SharePoint site (named: Assignments title + time stamp).
+Students' files associated with a Submission for Assignment are stored in a document library (named: *Student Work*).
+Files associated with Assignments that are created by teachers and accessible by Students are stored in another document library (named: *Class Files*) in the corresponding Class Team SharePoint site.
+First-party integrations may also store Assignments data in the same corresponding Class Team SharePoint site (named: *Assignments title + time stamp*).

-#### Files associated with the student:
+#### Files associated with the student

-IT admins can use the Content Search tool to search for student files (Student Work, Class Files, or other 1st-party integration files) that are related to assignment submissions and files that are related to assignments.
+IT admins can use the Content Search tool to search for student files (*Student Work*, *Class Files*, or other 1st-party integration files) that are related to assignment submissions and files that are related to assignments.
 For example, an admin could search all SharePoint sites in the organization and use the student’s name and class or assignment name in the search query to find data relevant to a DSR.

-#### Files associated with the teacher:
+#### Files associated with the teacher

-IT admins can use the Content Search tool to search for teacher files (Student Work, Class Files, or other 1st-party integration files) that are related to assignments as well as files distributed to students by the teachers within a class on assignments.
+IT admins can use the Content Search tool to search for teacher files (*Student Work*, *Class Files*, or other 1st-party integration files) that are related to assignments as well as files distributed to students by the teachers within a class on assignments.
 For example, an admin could search all SharePoint sites in the organization and use the teacher's name and class or assignment name in the search query to find data relevant to a DSR.

 ### Assignments data outside of SharePoint document libraries